getsheked/NHL7Seg/README.md

         Washington Capitals: WSH 15
         Winnipeg Jets: WPG 52

+    6. Please report any issues you find with the program, there are likely many.

 This project relies on work fromm ADAFRUIT, and ZMALSKI.
 Thank you to both for your indirect assistance